My Introduction to Ham Radio

 I found if I removed the antenna lead and only used the ground attachment, I was able to copy the signal at a comfortable level.

-To my surprise, voice was speaking American English.
+To my surprise, the voice was speaking American English.
 Occasionally he said "DL4EU".
 I can't recall his first name; for me he was Captain Dixon.

 I listened with enthusiasm for hours on end, wondering why I couldn't hear the person he was talking to.
 Eventually he gave his address over the air.
 I wrote it down and went looking for it.
 Found it directly next to the lamp pole that my antenna was running to.